SourLemonJuice/archlinux-modern-install/README.md

 Hope everything works fine...

-Oh right, if bootctl didn't notice you they created an EFI boot entry.
+Oh right, if bootctl didn't tell you they created an EFI boot entry.
 You can exit the chroot and create entry under a real environment.\
 But in this way, you will be using the old version of systemd-boot when archiso was created:

 ```bash